50 Fun and Unique Things to Do in Gainesville TODAY

 On my vacation to Gainesville, Florida I discovered so many hidden foodie spots that made me have to make another trip to this great Florida city.

-The breakfast spots, the food truck culture, and the overall food scene makes Gainesville a city that many people sleep on.
+The breakfast spots, the food truck culture, and the overall food scene make Gainesville a city that many people foodies love.

 So while you’re there, be sure to make a list of your favorite restaurants and create your own “Eating Around Gainesville Tour!”